f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 An administrator can failover from one system controller to the other and also perform software upgrades to the controllers as needed.
 You may perform a bundled upgrade which combines both the OS and F5 service components, or they can be upgraded independently.
 An upgrade which includes the **OS**, will be more disruptive timewise vs. an upgrade that only updates the F5 **services**.
 F5 support would recommend which type of upgrade may be needed for a particular fix, or feature.
 Ideally F5 expects to have to update the OS less frequently in the long term than the F5 Services.
 Currently, F5 is recommending upgrades using the full ISO vs. separate OS and service upgrades.

-**NOTE: The initial v1.1.x F5OS-C versions did not support rolling upgrades for the system controllers.
-Any upgrade that is initiated will update both controllers in parallel which will result in an outage for the entire chassis.
-A proper outage window should be planned for any upgrades, and updating the standby chassis first is recommended if possible.
-Rolling upgrade support for the system controllers was added to the 1.2.x release of F5OS-C. Once the system controllers are starting from a 1.2.x release, rolling upgrades are supported.**
+Any upgrade that is initiated will update rolling upgrade by default, meaning the standby is upgraded first, and then a reboot is initiated of the stnadby controller.
+Once the standby system controllers come active, a failover will be initiated moving services to the newly upgraded controller.
+At that point the upgrade process is initiated on the former active controller.

 .. image:: images/initial_setup_of_velos_system_controllers/image28.png
   :align: center